OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 BASE_URL="-Dbase.url=http://192.168.42.10:9999"
 ```
 Change the IP to what it should be (like `192.168.127.1`), and you're good to go.
-That the script, and you're done!
+Run the script, and you're done!
 ```
  $ ./watch.ssd.sh
 ```